austinledzian/cs279-js-todo-list/README.md

 To open the app:

-1. Download the file.
+1. Download the zip file.

-2. Open the folder in VS Code.
+2. Unzip the file.
+Open VS code and open the folder in VS Code.

-3. In the terminal, within the root folder, type npm start
+3. In the VS Code terminal, within the root folder, type: npm install --save-dev snowpack

+4. Finally type: npm start

-4. The app should open in your browser
+5. The app should open in your browser